🇹🇼

 Use HappyCow and ihergo.com to find 全素 restaurants

-Taiwan has one of the highest densities of dedicated fully vegan restaurants per capita globally.
-HappyCow and the local app ihergo.com both list verified 全素 venues.
-Taipei alone has a large concentration of options spread across the city; Kaohsiung, Taichung, and Tainan are also well served.
-In dedicated restaurants, no further confirmation is needed beyond checking the tier label at the door.
+Taiwan has one of the highest densities of dedicated fully vegan restaurants per capita in the world.
+HappyCow and the local platform ihergo.com both list verified 全素 venues.
+Taipei has a large concentration spread across the city; Kaohsiung, Taichung, and Tainan are also well served.
+At a dedicated 全素 restaurant, no further confirmation is needed beyond checking the tier label at the door.

 01